ChristineLumen/Crime_PLS_SEM_R/README.md

 <img width="385" height="298" alt="Screenshot 2025-08-24 at 5 55 02 PM" src="https://github.com/user-attachments/assets/3ba10648-b9b0-43f8-9ec8-42f2bc067875"/>

 ### Path Coefficient Matrix (Initial Results)
-The matrix shows that EDUCATION and DEMOGRAPHIC have little to no effect on CURRENT_CRIME, while PRIOR_ARRESTS strongly increase the likelihood of CURRENT_CRIME (0.798). <br>Another surprising relationship is that PRIOR_ARRESTS strongly decrease SENTENCING_OUTCOMES (strong negative relationship), which is likely due to the artificially generated nature of the data.
+The matrix shows that EDUCATION and DEMOGRAPHIC have little to no effect on CURRENT_CRIME, while PRIOR_ARRESTS strongly increase the likelihood of CURRENT_CRIME (0.798). <br>Another surprising relationship is that PRIOR_ARRESTS strongly decrease SENTENCING_OUTCOMES (strong negative relationship), which is likely due to the artificially generated nature of the data.<br>
 <img width="532" height="217" alt="Screenshot 2025-08-24 at 11 55 12 PM" src="https://github.com/user-attachments/assets/9a95313a-276d-4b16-89c2-1d43a949db9c" />

 ### Accuracy